juergenschubert/DER-Video-Podcast-DPS/PowerCLi ova deployment/README.md

-# PowerCLI ova deployment
+# PowerCLI ova deployment of PPDM
 UseCase: need more than one ova deployment -> IDEA automate it with PowerShell

-## AVE -  automated ova deployment
-## NVE - fully automated ova deployment

 ### requirement:
 Window 10